 Wash and peel all vegetables and rinse the chicken under cold water.

-In a large size pot pour in chicken or vegetable broth and 8 cups of cold water.
+In a large size pot pour in chicken or vegetable broth and 10 cups of cold water.
 Add the chicken breasts, peeled carrot, peeled parsnip root, celery and a leek.

-After removing the scum, reduce the heat to low and add spices: pinch of salt, a 1/2 teaspoon of pepper, 1/2 teaspoon of allspice, 3 bay leaves and 2 teaspoons of dried marjoram.
+After removing the scum, add spices: pinch of salt, a 1/2 teaspoon of pepper, 1/2 teaspoon of allspice, half a teaspoon of cumin, 3 bay leaves and 1/2 teaspoons of dried marjoram.

-Let it simmer for 20-25 minutes or until the chicken is cooked and vegetables are tender.
+Let it simmer for 25-30 minutes or until the chicken is cooked and vegetables are tender.

 When the chicken is cooked and vegetables are tender, remove them from the pot and let it cool.
 Leave only the broth in the pot.
 Personally, I don’t like leek and parsley root, so I discard them.